 - Can help make a more meaningful impact on clients and create synchronicities that may also lead to more ideal clients.

-- Impacts the inner qualities and mindset that fosters greater self-trust and confidence in our instincts.
+- Talks about the inner qualities and mindset that fosters greater self-trust and confidence in our instincts.

 - Allows for a more courageous and creative approach in interacting, experiencing, and impacting the world around us.